List of Content

 Rounds

 There will be two rounds of competition: the Preliminary Round and the Finals Round.
 During the Preliminary Round, all teams will compete in clusters of approximately 4 to 8 teams.
 Each cluster of teams will be scored by a separate group of judges.
 The top-scoring teams from each cluster will advance to the Finals Round in accordance with the contest rules.
-In the Finals Round, all teams will be judges by the same group of judges and will not be split into clusters.
+In the Finals Round, all teams will be judged by the same group of judges and will not be split into clusters.

 If there is a fewer number of teams registered for the contest, a contest organizer may choose to have the Preliminary Rounds be a Showcase Round where teams present and run their machines for the other teams in the competition.
 In this case, the Preliminary Round or Showcase Round would not be judged and all teams would compete in the Finals Round.